caiocmello/news-mood/README.md

   - url (url of the news article attached to the tweet)
   - Titles (news headline)
 - Rows:
 Each row contains a single news article headline.
-Total number of entries: XX
+Total number of entries: 7213.

 The image below shows the dataset overview: